jessesbyers/climate_pattern_generator/README.md

 ## Usage

-The full version of this gem takes approximately 20 minutes to scrape a full year's worth of weather data.
+NOTE: The full version of this gem takes approximately 20 minutes to scrape a full year's worth of weather data.

 Use the Demo Version (v2) to explore all features of the program with a smaller amount of data.
+    After installation

-    After installation, type $ git checkout v2 to use the demo version.
+    $ git checkout v2

 ## Development